• Learn about Tet: the Vietnamese New Year

 12 – Giving lucky money

-During Tet holiday, Vietnamese adults usually give lucky money to children with the wishes that they will always be happy, lucky and achieve good result in their study.
-Red envelopes symbolise the luck, happiness and prosperity.
-In Chinese culture, all the people who have not yet getting married will still can receive lucky money.
+During the Tet holiday, Vietnamese adults usually give lucky money to children with the wish that they will always be happy, lucky and achieve good results in their studies.
+Red envelopes symbolize luck, happiness, and prosperity.
+In Vietnamese culture, all the people who have not yet gotten married will still can receive lucky money.

 Comment